openingscience/book/_posts/2013-08-24-how_this_book_was_created_using_collaborative_authoring.md

 ---
 layout: post
 title: "How this book was created using collaborative authoring and cloud tools"
+modified_date: 15 September 2013
 authors:
  - name: Sönke Bartling
    orcid: 0000-0001-5434-9433
-categories: [cases_recipes_howtos]
----

-## Abstract
+category: cases_recipes_howtos

-This book about novel publishing and collaboration methods of scholarly knowledge was itself created using novel and collaborative authoring tools.
+abstract: "This book about novel publishing and collaboration methods of scholarly knowledge was itself created using novel and collaborative authoring tools.
 Google Docs as a collaborative authoring and text editing tool and Dropbox as a cloud storage solution were used.
 Our experience was a positive one and we think that it saved us a lot of organisational emails and hundreds of work hours.
-Here we describe the workflow process in detail so that the interested author might benefit from what we learnt.
+Here we describe the workflow process in detail so that the interested author might benefit from what we learnt."
+---

 ## How This Book was Created